methodphoto/method/books.md

 # {{page.title}}

-I designed many books while working for Routledge, Cassell, Pluto Press and many others in a freelance capacity.
+I designed many book covers while working for Routledge, Cassell, Pluto Press and many others in a freelance capacity.
 Here is a selection.

 <div class="grid">